 “Trauma is a fact of life, but it doesn’t need to be a life sentence” - Dr Peter Levine

 Trauma is certainly in the zeitgeist at the moment.
 Everyone seems to be talking about it these days (guilty as charged).
 There appears to be a bottomless well of conferences on trauma , and endless Instagram accounts discussing it.
-The Body Keeps the Score, an academic book about trauma by psychiatrist Bessel Van der Kolk , has spent almost three years (and counting) at the top of the New York Times best-seller list, selling almost two million copies globally.
+The Body Keeps the Score, an academic book about trauma by psychiatrist Bessel Van der Kolk , has spent almost three years (and counting as of 2022) at the top of the New York Times best-seller list, selling almost two million copies globally.
 Vox even called trauma the word of the decade .

 As a legal psychedelic guide whose training includes Somatic Experiencing and Internal Family Systems, two increasingly popular trauma-informed therapeutic modalities, what has become clear to me over the years is that trauma is not well understood at all.
 In many respects it needs a rebrand.
 Instagram therapists often describe trauma as being at the root of all our issues, which isn’t true.
-But the response, usually something along the lines of “of course trauma doesn’t explain everything.
+But the response, usually something along the lines of “of course trauma doesn’t explain everything, silly.
 Only PTSD is real trauma”, also isn’t true.
 Whilst the DSM-5 defines ‘trauma’ as requiring ‘actual or threatened death, serious injury, or sexual violence’ this is an outdated definition, as I’ll explain.
 And although the DSM has some benefits if you want to explore the questionable origins of it, then I recommend watching this video by Dr James Davies (spoiler: it was created by a small, homogeneous group of people with very little research or supervision).
 Even the ex-chairman of the DSM-IV Task Force has become a vocal critic of the DSM , where committee members often reflect the interests of pharmaceutical companies that push for disease-specific solutions within an over-medicalised and flawed biomedical model .

 There is clearly a distinction to be made between understanding and healing, where the former often doesn’t lead to the latter

 It’s also worth mentioning that I wouldn’t have been diagnosed with PTSD.
 And yet, it was only once I started to take an embodied, trauma-informed approach to my own healing process that I finally started to thrive.
 I’m not alone in this .
 Many of my clients, like me, have tried antidepressants and conventional talk therapy, and it didn’t work for them either.
 They tell me antidepressants numbed them or created more unwanted symptoms, and talk therapy either helped them to a certain point, or didn’t help much at all.
+Sometimes made things worse.
 There is clearly a distinction to be made between understanding and healing, where the former often doesn’t lead to the latter.
 The mind is of course a wonderful tool, but we are an organism of interconnected and interdependent systems, of which the mind is simply one element, and certainly not the whole picture.
 Taking a trauma-informed approach returns us home to this broader, embodied truth.

 So with that aside, what is trauma?